captn3m0/mf.captnemo.in/index.md

 `/kuvera/:isin`
 : ### Mutual Fund Details

 This endpoint returns various details about the mutual fund.
-The schema is documented at <https://stoplight.captnemo.in/docs/kuvera/6744709c28f51-mutual-fund-plan-details>.
+The schema is documented at https://captnemo.in/kuvera-unofficial-api-specification/ at the "Mutual Fund Plan Details" endpoint.
 It only supports Mutual Funds available on Kuvera.

   <details>
   <summary markdown='span'>Show/Hide Sample response
   </summary>